-Vector Compose Operator ({}) [{expr0, expr1, ..., exprN-1}] Curly braces, [] are used to create a new expression of higher tensor rank from 2 or more expression of lower tensor rank.
+Vector Compose Operator ({}) [{expr0, expr1, ..., exprN-1}] Curly braces, {} are used to create a new expression of higher tensor rank from 2 or more expression of lower tensor rank.
 A common use is to compose several tensor rank 0 expressions (e.g. scalar expressions) into a tensor rank 1 expression (e.g. a vector expression).
 The component expressions, expr0, expr1, etc. must all be the same tensor rank and expression type.
 For example, they must all be rank 0 (e.g. scalar expressions) or they must all be rank 1 (e.g. vector) expressions of the same number of components.
-If they are all scalars, the result is a tensor of rank 1 (e.g. a vector).
-If they are all vectors, the result is a tensor of rank 2 (e.g. a tensor).
-The vector compose operator is also used to compose array expressions.
+If they are all scalars, the result is a tensor of rank 1 (e.g. a vector is also used to compose array expressions.